3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 Historic F Line Trolley at Fisherman’s Wharf

-Continue up the Embarcadero to reach Pier 39.
-Welcome to one of the largest tourist attractions in SF!
-Despite how touristy it is, you gotta check it out at least once.
+This is one of the largest tourist attractions in SF and despite how touristy it is, you gotta walk through at least once.

 Fisherman’s Wharf and Pier 39 are home to dozens of restaurants, shops, activities for families and kids, and kitschy attractions (merry-go-round, a wax museum, 3D rides, etc).